Skip to content

 • Major providers comply: OpenAI (GPTBot, OAI-SearchBot), Anthropic (ClaudeBot, Claude-SearchBot, Claude-User), and Google (Google-Extended) respect robots.txt directives.

-• ChatGPT-User exempt (Dec 2025): OpenAI's updated crawler documentation reclassified ChatGPT-User as a user-initiated agent and removed its robots.txt compliance requirement.
-Disallow rules for ChatGPT-User are now ignored; interactive ChatGPT browsing can only be blocked at the CDN/WAF layer.
+• ChatGPT-User exempt (December 2025): OpenAI's updated crawler documentation reclassified ChatGPT-User as a user-initiated agent and removed its robots.txt compliance requirement.
+Disallow rules for ChatGPT-User are now ignored.
+You can only block interactive ChatGPT browsing at the CDN/WAF layer.

 • Perplexity stealth crawling documented: Cloudflare reported in August 2025 that Perplexity rotates user-agents and ASNs to evade blocks and has been observed ignoring robots.txt.
-Treat PerplexityBot and Perplexity-User allow-listing as directional only; use WAF rules for any hard block.
+Treat allow-listing PerplexityBot and Perplexity-User as directional only, and use WAF rules for any hard block.

-• Bytespider ignores it: ByteDance's Bytespider is documented to not respect robots.txt — block at CDN/WAF level.
+• Bytespider ignores it: ByteDance's Bytespider is documented to not respect robots.txt, so block it at the CDN/WAF level.
 See Cloudflare WAF custom rules for setup.

 • No legal enforcement: robots.txt does not prevent crawling.
 It signals intent.
 Legal protection requires ToS, CFAA claims, or contractual agreements.

-• EU AI Act alignment: The EU regulatory framework encourages GPAI providers to document and respect publisher opt-out signals — robots.txt disallow for training crawlers is the de facto mechanism.
+• EU AI Act alignment: the EU regulatory framework encourages GPAI providers to document and respect publisher opt-out signals, and a robots.txt disallow for training crawlers is the de facto mechanism.
 Verify specific commitments against the published Code of Practice text as obligations evolve.

 Provider Training Search index User retrieval